-This site is by a professional scientist who spent over 1000 hours reading thousands of scientific articles and reports to find the truth.
-By reviewing what is probably the World’s largest collection of science, I discovered that almost everything we’ve been told is soundly disproven by the science.
+This site is by a professional scientist who spent over 3000 hours reading thousands of scientific articles and reports to find the truth.
+By reviewing what is probably the World’s largest collection of science, I discovered that almost everything we’ve been told is simply untrue.

 “The best book about sustainability in our lifetime”